 Modify or replace typography, images, background styles or borders

 Change the timing of the change from synchronous to asynchronous

 Audiences allow you to decide who will see your experiment.

 The default audience is all visitors to your site (Everyone).
 Click () to add any existing audiences to your experiment.
 Or, click Create New Audience to build a new audience.

 You can combine multiple audiences in your experiment using AND and OR conditions.
-To learn more, check out our article on setting up Audiences in Optimizely.
+To learn more, check out our article on setting up Audiences.

 Step 4.
 Add metrics